FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 Which of the SBA loans should I apply for?

 As described below, Paycheck Protection Program (PPP) loans are provided on very favorable terms, and they may be the best option for most agents.
-If you have not yet applied for an Economic Injury Disaster Loan (EIDL), it is likely too late since the SBA is still working on processing a backlog of millions of previously submitted applications and may not be accepting any more new applications.
+If you have additional expenses that will not be forgiven if spent with PPP loan proceeds, an Economic Injury Disaster Loan (EIDL) may be a good option.
+However, keep in mind that EIDLs (with the exception of “targeted” advances) are conventional loans and not forgivable.
 If you need immediate financial relief, arranging an SBA Express Bridge Loan (EBL) (discussed below) with your lender is a good option.

 Yes – but borrowers cannot take out an EIDL and a PPP loan for the same purposes.
 You could, if desired, get a PPP loan to cover lost income and other costs that are forgivable under the PPP, and then get an EIDL loan to cover some of your other expenses.
 You should carefully review the options available to select the SBA loans that will be the best fit for your needs and circumstances.